 A closeup of me painting.

-Around noon, the group adjourned to a local pizza place for lunch and fellowship.
+go to link Around noon, the group adjourned to a local pizza place for lunch and fellowship.
 It was a great time talking painting, places to paint, and enjoying good food.

-Since I was in the area, I stayed the afternoon and painted Randol Creek, a tributary of Alamitos Creek.
+go here Since I was in the area, I stayed the afternoon and painted Randol Creek, a tributary of Alamitos Creek.
 I wanted to paint the sunset again, but only got about halfway through.
 There is a lot of history in the area, so I plan on going back to finish Randol Creek and do other paintings.
 Stay tuned!

 The Los Gatos Plein Air group was out today painting around the creek and the percolation ponds, so once again joined them.
 We were very close to the intersection of highways 17 and 85.
 There were more painters than last Monday, around ten or so.